mitcho/shibboleth/readme.txt

     Require Shibboleth

 = For single-user WordPress =

 Upload the `shibboleth` folder to your WordPress plugins folder (probably /wp-content/plugins), and activate it through the WordPress admin panel.
 Configure it from the Shibboleth settings page.

 = For WordPress MU =

 Shibboleth works equally well with WordPress MU using either vhosts or folders for blogs.
 Upload the `shibboleth` folder to your mu-plugins folder (probably /wp-content/mu-plugins).
+Move the file `shibboleth-mu.php` from the `shibboleth` folder up one directory so that it is in `mu-plugins` alongside the `shibboleth` folder.
 No need to activate it, just configure it from the Shibboleth settings page.

 [properly installed]: https://spaces.internet2.edu/display/SHIB2/Installation